akashagrahari/akashagrahari.github.io/_posts/2016-10-09-thinking-about-datastructures.md

 ## The Problem

 As an example, imagine we want to count the number of distinct IP addresses visiting across a large website like Wikipedia.
 The traditional approach would be to resolve to a hash table which maps each such IP address with a count with a count.
 As of May, 2015, there were 430.54 million distinct Wikipedia users.
-Due to the scale of the problem, the hash table approach won't just work.

 ## The Probabilistic Way